Michael Whatley, RNC chairman endorsed by Trump, launches Senate bid in North Carolina

 Medicaid cuts will be an issue

-Whatley spent time during Thursday's speech highlighting what he considers Trump's many accomplishments, including a remake of the Republican Party.
+Whatley spent time during Thursday's speech highlighting what he considers Trump's many accomplishments, including recent Hurricane Helene recovery efforts in the state and a remake of the Republican Party.

 But Whatley also will have to defend portions of Trump's new law that includes pulling back on Medicaid, which North Carolina officials say threatens expansion coverage for hundreds of thousands of people.
 It was Cooper who reached a bipartisan agreement with state Republicans in 2023 to offer Medicaid expansion.